 Bachelor of Project Management / Bachelor of Arts students will cover the essential units from both the three-year Bachelor of Project Management and the three-year Bachelor of Arts, completing their combined degree in four years.

 Project Management Data analytics (DA) provides extensive coverage related to examining raw data with the purpose of drawing conclusions about that information.
 It is used in many industries to allow companies and organization to make better business decisions and in the sciences to verify or disprove existing models or theories.
 Here, we focus our effort on providing in-depth knowledge and skills to students focusing on inference, process of deriving a conclusion based solely on what is already known by the project manager.
-This unit of study further divided into exploratory data analysis (EDA), where new features in the data are discovered, and confirmatory data analysis (CDA), where existing hypotheses/assumptions are proven true or false.
-It further provides background to determine whether the project management systems in place effectively protect data, operate efficiently and succeed in accomplishing organizational or project goals.

 Project based organisational behaviour focuses on human behaviour in organisational and project based context, with a focus on individual and group processes and actions.
 It involves an exploration of organisational and managerial processes in the dynamic context of organisation and is primarily concerned with human implications of project based activity.
 In this unit of study, we offer a succinct, lively and robust introduction to the subject of organizational behaviour.
 It aims to encourage critical examination of the theory of organisational behaviour whilst also enabling students to interpret and deal with real organisational problems and combines relative brevity with thorough coverage and plentiful real-world examples.